Masala Herb

 Homemade Marzipan Paste

-No cooking Vegan eggless gluten-free best marzipan recipe.
-With whole almonds, less sugar, and natural flavoring.
-You can double the recipe to make more marzipan, however, it’s better ou work batch-wise.
+No cooking Vegan eggless gluten-free basic marzipan recipe.
+With whole almonds, less sugar, and only 4 ingredients.

 5 from 5 votes